dtcenter/MET/met/docs/Users_Guide/config_options.rst

   5   centered bins (cdf_bins = 5; center_bins = TRUE;) yields:
     0.0, 0.125, 0.375, 0.625, 0.875, 1.0

-When multiple climatological bins are used, statistics are computed separately for each bin, and the average of the statistics across those bins is written to the output.
+When multiple climatological bins are used for Point-Stat and Grid-Stat, statistics are computed separately for each bin, and the average of the statistics across those bins is written to the output.
 When "write_bins" is true, the statistics for each bin are also written to the output.
 The bin number is appended to the contents of the VX_MASK output column.

 Setting the number of bins to 1 effectively disables this logic by grouping all pairs into a single climatological bin.